 The right answer for your needs is based of course on what you are trying to do.
 Our goal in this article is to help to explain the personality and characteristics of each of these databases so you can better understand whether it meets your needs.

 But often at the beginning of a development project, the project leaders have a good grasp of the use case, but don’t really have clarity about the specific application features their business and users will need.
 They have to make a bet about the best fit.
 The rest of this article aims to provide information that helps make a safe bet.

 For those who want the story right away, here is a summary of our general guidance:

 If you are at the beginning of a development project and are seeking to figure out your needs and data model by using an agile development process, MongoDB will shine because developers can reshape the data on their own, when they need to.
 MongoDB enables you to manage data of any structure, not just tabular structures defined in advance.

-If you want a multi-cloud database that works the same way in every public cloud, can store customer data in specific geographic regions, and supports the latest serverless and mobile development paradigms, MongoDB Atlas is the right choice.
+If you want a multi-cloud database that works the same way in every public cloud, can store customer data in specific geographic regions, and supports the latest serverless, mobile and edge development paradigms, MongoDB Atlas is the right choice.

 If you are a SQL shop and introducing a new paradigm will cost more than any other benefits mentioned will offset, PostgreSQL is a choice that will likely meet all your needs.